anshulverma/gradle-release-plugin/README.md

 ## Options

-> boolean values accept string values like "true" and "false"
+> boolean option types can be derived from string values like "true" and "false"

 |name|type|description|default value|
 |---|:-:|:-:|--:|